Prague is a truly spectacular city that, personally, I could visit and revisit endlessly.

 You’ll also see the famous Statue of Saint Wenceslas in front of the museum, as well as several beautiful Art Nouveau buildings (Hotel Paříž and Hotel Evropa both come to mind) lining Wenceslas Square.

 Stroll to the Old Town.

 Once you’ve checked out Wenceslas Square, you’ll want to stroll over to the Old Town… luckily, it’s quite a short and pretty walk.

 I think the most beautiful way to enter the Old Town past the Mustek metro stop and through Melantrichova.
 I’m partial to this walk because it was my daily commute when living and studying in Prague, but I think it stands for itself!

-Once you arrive in the Old Town, prepare to be amazed: this is one of the most spectacular Old Towns in all of Europe, and I’ve seen enough of them to feel confident making that claim!
+Once you arrive in the Old Town, prepare to be amazed: this is one of the most beautiful Old Towns in Europe, and I’ve seen enough of them to feel confident making that claim!

 Look immediately to your left once entering the Old Town to see one of my favorite buildings in Prague, Dům U Minuty (House at the Minute).
 This beautiful building dates back to the 15th century and is adorned with exquisitely detailed sgraffito work on the facade.
 It was also Franz Kafka’s home from 1889 to 1896!

 And of course, you can’t miss the Astronomical Clock, which is mounted on the Old Town Hall (Staroměstská radnice).
 The clock dates back to 1410, making it the oldest still-operational astronomical clock in the world.

 Be sure to ascend the tower at the Old Town Hall for stunning views over the Old Town.
 Save time by prebooking your ticket to the town hall’s observation tower — you can pick it up right at the 3rd floor where you can exchange a mobile voucher for a paper ticket.